-The university offers a wide range of science related programmes, including building sciences, architecture, engineering and science, to cope with the high demand for higher education in Kenya.
+The university offers a range of science related online courses and programs, such as building sciences, architecture, engineering and science, to cope with the high demand for higher education in Kenya.

 JKUAT emphasizes on science and technology and it has the following college and institutes: College of Engineering, Institute of Energy & Environment Technology, Institute of Computer Science & IT, Institute of Tropical Medicine and Infectious Diseases and Institute for Biotechnology Research.

 The university has the following schools: School of Mechanical, Manufacturing and Materials Engineering, School of Civil, Environmental and Geospatial Engineering, School of Human Resource Development, School of Architecture & Building Sciences, School of Electrical, Electronic and Information Engineering.

 In recognition of the potential benefits of distance education, JKUAT Vice Chancellor appointed a committee of Open Learning, Distance Learning and eLearning whose mandate is to create modalities for delivering education through eLearning.